lsulibraries/cdm_xporter/README.md

 # cdm_xporter

-Before using these scripts, consider using https://github.com/MarcusBarnes/mik.
-Their created a suite of software for migrating from contentDM to Islandora.
+Before using this suite of scripts, consider using https://github.com/MarcusBarnes/mik for migrating from contentDM to Islandora.

 scrape_cDM.py pulls all the necessary binaries and metadata for converting to mods & migration to Islandora.
 There are two sections in the `if __name__ == '__main__':`.
 The first allows you to specify certain collections to scrape.
 The second allows you to pull all aliases, except those you specify.